 A settlement agreement will be effective to prevent an employee from bringing proceedings only if:

 - it is in writing;

 - it is stated to relate to the particular complaint or proceedings;

-- the employee has received advice from a relevant independent adviser as to the terms and effect of the proposed agreement and, in particular, its effect on his or her ability to pursue his or her rights before an employment tribunal;
+- the employee has received advice from a relevant independent adviser as to the terms and effect of the proposed agreement and, in particular, its effect on their ability to pursue their rights before an employment tribunal;

 - the adviser is covered by professional indemnity insurance;

 - the adviser is identified in the agreement; and

 - the agreement states that the applicable statutory conditions regulating settlement agreements are satisfied.